dionys93/ety-dictionary/data-text/inglisce/orthography/core-principles/historical-rationale/ch-and-c-tilde.md

 ### Summary

-Inglisce assigns graphemes based on historical and phonological evidence:
+Inglisce assigns graphemes on historical and phonological grounds:

+- **C̃** = /t͡ʃ/, representing the palatalized reflexes of Latin and Old English *c*

-- **CH** = /k/, reflecting both classical Greek/Latin transliteration (χ → ch) and dorsal consonant developments in Germanic vocabulary
+- **CH** = /k/, reflecting both classical Greek and Latin transliteration (χ → ch) and dorsal developments in Germanic vocabulary
-- **C̃** = /t͡ʃ/, representing palatalized reflexes of Latin and English *c*

-This system encodes genealogical origin rather than surface spelling conventions.
-It:

-- Separates native palatalization from foreign transliteration
-- Restores transparent grapheme–phoneme mapping
-- Preserves etymological visibility across lexical strata
-- Avoids conflating historically unrelated consonantal developments

-By integrating the classical, Germanic, and palatalization evidence into a single rationale, Inglisce achieves an orthography that is **historically rigorous, phonologically transparent, and internally consistent**, while providing a coherent one-to-one mapping between graphemes and sounds.
+This system follows historical origin rather than modern spelling habits.
+It separates native palatalization from foreign transliteration, restores a transparent grapheme–phoneme relationship, preserves etymological relationships across the lexicon, and avoids merging consonants that arose through different historical processes.

+Taken together, these principles allow Inglisce to maintain a consistent one-to-one mapping between graphemes and sounds without obscuring the language’s layered history.